opensecuritycontroller/community/development/osgi/osgi-dev.md

 ## OSGi GoGo Shell

 To run OSC with GoGo Shell, open in Eclipse `server-debug.bndrun` and Run OSGi.
 You should now be able to type within the console.
-To list all bundles, type `lb`
+To list all bundles, type `lb`.

 ![](../images/bnd-osgi-gogo-shell.png)